sdaura1/sdaura1/README.md

 Software developer, with 8 years’ experience in Mobile App development.
 He works with Kotlin, Java, Flutter.
 Shahid is passionate about solving problems and creating new innovations.

-Recently, Shahid have started learning backend using kotlin (KTOR framework).
+Recently, Shahid has started learning backend using kotlin (KTOR framework).